 Depending on your income, you may be eligible for help paying your health insurance .

-: Starting in 2014, there will be a new you may be able to use right away to lower your monthly costs.
+: There is a you may be able to use right away to lower your monthly costs.

-- The federal government will send that money directly to your insurance company.
-This financial help will lower your monthly insurance .
+- The federal government will send the tax credit directly to your insurance company.
+This money covers some or your entire monthly .

-How much this financial help will be depends on your income and family size.
-You will be able to calculate whether you are eligible for a tax credit before you enroll in a plan.
+Financial assistance depends on your income and family size.
+You can calculate whether you are eligible for a tax credit before you enroll in a plan.

-- Extra help: If your household income is in a certain range - between 100 percent and 250 percent of the which is $11,490 and $28,725 for individuals and between $23,550 and $58,875 for a family of four (adjusts based on family size - you may be able to get extra help paying such as and .
-These are known as cost sharing subsidies.
+- Extra help: If your household income is in a certain range - between 100 percent and 250 percent of the which is $11,670 and $29,175 for individuals and between $23,850 and $59,625 for a family of four (adjusts based on family size - you may be able to get extra help paying such as and .
+These are the cost sharing subsidies.

 - Options for families: There will be help for working families through programs like the Children’s Health Insurance Program (CHIP) and Medicaid.

-You’ll be able to buy insurance through or directly from an insurance company, but the tax credits in the law to help pay for insurance will be available only if you purchase through the .
+You can buy insurance through , from your local insurance broker or directly from an insurance company, but the tax credits to help pay for insurance are available only if you purchase through .

 To find out more about how you qualify for a break on costs, go to our tax credit eligibility calculator.

 To read more on understanding insurance costs, go to http://www.healthcare.gov/using-insurance/understanding/costs/index.html